AnTony52/Realtime-Face-Recognition-using-FaceNet-Model/README.md

 </br>Your own classifier is a ~.pkl file that loads the previously mentioned pre-trained model ('[20170511-185253.pb](https://drive.google.com/file/d/0B5MzpY9kBtDVOTVnU3NIaUdySFE/edit)') and embeds the face for each person.<br/>All of these can be obtained by running 'Make_classifier.py'.<br/>
 * Finally, we load our own 'my_classifier.pkl' obtained above and then open the sensor and start recognition.
 </br> (Note that, look carefully at the paths of files and folders in all .py)

+## Performance
+*After fit a bunch image of faces(5 images/face) for 3 person, model did not perform well, problem maybe depends on light where you standing, and angle of a face.
+That's mean, probably you gotta need more pictures of a human face on different angles.
+But you will not be able to load a training set because of your limited RAM.
+(I've got only 4GB RAM on my laptop, and only 1.88GB RAM of it for GPU, which i use for load training data)
+Hopefully, I'll try to implement OpenFace, or change tripless loss into softmax loss.